openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/classification_sample_async/README.md

                         implementations.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on; CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
+Specify the target device to infer on; CPU, GPU, HDDL or MYRIAD is acceptable.
 The sample will look for a suitable plugin for device specified.
                         Default value is CPU
   --labels LABELS       Optional.
 Labels mapping file